libdriver/ads1115/CONTRIBUTING.md

     set_tests_properties(${CMAKE_PROJECT_NAME}_test_1 PROPERTIES PASS_REGULAR_EXPRESSION "\n")
     ```

-17. To package the installation program, you need to modify the contact information, modify the package description, set the CPU architecture and set dependent packages, etc.
+17. To package the installation program, you need to modify the contact information, modify the package description, set the CPU architecture and set the dependent packages.

     ```cmake
     # set the cpack package name